thedarkcolour/ForestryDocs/docs/glossary.md

 Forestry's API is quite complex and can be difficult to understand at first.
 I've written a glossary of important concepts that you'll want to be aware of when writing addons or KubeJS scripts.

+---

+## Individual
+An individual, also referred to as an organism, is a living thing represented by a block, item, or entity.
+In Forestry, any bee, sapling, pollen, or butterfly is an individual.
+Leaf blocks on a tree are individuals, and entity forms of butterflies are also individuals.
+Being an individual means:

+- Can be mated with other individuals of the same species type to produce offspring
+- Can be analyzed using the Portable Analyzer
+- Can be researched using the Escritoire

+---

 ## Species Type
-A species type is a type of organism.
+A species type is a type of individual.
 In base Forestry, there are three species types: Bee, Tree, and Butterfly.
 The species type defines the following traits:

 * The karyotype